Collective attack free controlled quantum key agreement without quantum memory: Security analysis of the proposed CQKA protocols

-Applying the above relations in the condition that represents by Eq$.$(\ref{eq:=00005CPsi2}), we can get the non-detection possibility of Eve.
+Applying the above relations in the condition that represents by Eq$.$ (\ref{eq:=00005CPsi2}), we can get the non-detection possibility of Eve.
 First, we obtain the composite system after Eve's operation,

-Alice and Bob receive their corresponding qubits from Charlie after Eve's operation on the channel particle, and her \emph{ancilla }particle.
-Then, they perform the CNOT operation accordingly to the protocol and do the Bell measurements on their two-particle system.
+Alice and Bob receive their corresponding qubits from Charlie after Eve's operation on the channel qubit and her \emph{ancilla }qubit.
+Then, they perform the CNOT operation accordingly to the protocol and do the Bell measurements on their two-qubit system.
 The following equation describes the above operations and possible measurement results to be obtained by Alice and Bob,